Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 When painting a whole room, paint the walls after the ceiling and trim.
 Like the ceiling, use an 18-inch paint roller to roll the walls faster.
 Choose a lint-free roller with 3/4-inch nap.
 The thicker 3/4-inch nap holds more paint for better coverage.
 You won't have to dip the roller as many times.

 Tape off the baseboard and the edges of door and window frames before rolling the walls.
 Spread drop cloths over the floor and cut-in the wall paint around the trim and corners.
 My article How to Paint Edges of Walls without Tape provides helpful tips for getting sharper paint lines when cutting-in.

 - Roll the walls two coats

 Tip: Always use a painting extension pole when rolling walls and ceilings.
 Using only the paint roller itself to paint a whole room is really hard and time consuming.
 An extension pole that extends to a maximum of six to eight feet is perfect for walls eight feet in height.
 A longer extension pole is needed for painting high walls and ceilings.

 Roll Walls the Right Way

-Never start rolling in the middle of a wall.
-The best way to paint walls in a room is by rolling in one direction all the way around the room back to where you started.
+Never start rolling your paint in the middle of a wall.
+The best way to paint walls in a room is to roll them in one direction back to where you started.
 When rolling, it's important to lay the paint on evenly at a steady pace while keeping a wet edge.
 Latex wall paint dries quickly and rolling too slowly leaves roller marks in the paint.
 Roll two coats of paint to enhance the color and sheen of the finish.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.